-Today we have a guest post on How To Get Out of A Hitting Slump from Larry Cicchiello, who is the successful author of “Excellent Baseball Coaching: 30 Seconds Away.”
+Today we have a guest post from Larry Cicchiello, who is the successful author of “Excellent Baseball Coaching: 30 Seconds Away.”

 Very simply, a baseball hitting slump occurs because of something that you are now doing that is mechanically incorrect when swinging the bat or it can be something that you were doing correctly and now you are not doing it.
 In other words, either you have developed a bad habit or have gotten away from a good habit.

 One of the reasons we have hitting coaches is because even the great hitters, some who are professionals, occasionally get off track.
-No matter how good a hitter you are, it can be a very common problem to fall into the much dreaded hitting slump.
+No matter how good a hitter you are, it can be a very common problem to fall into the much dreaded drought of hits.
 That’s one of the reasons a very good hitting coach is extremely valuable.

 Rather than focus on the entire swing, focus on specific areas to narrow it down as to where the problem is.
 It’s very helpful to divide a player into two sections, his lower half of the body and his upper half.
 Use a clip board and block your view of the player’s upper body and focus solely on the lower part, to make sure the hitter’s “foundation” is okay.
 If all seems okay with the lower half, block the lower half with the clip board and focuses on the upper half.
 Sometimes changing the angle that you are watching the batter will help also.
 When advising the hitter, always remember that visual is better than verbal.